 What should an email policy include?

 As stated earlier, all companies and organisations are different and therefore there is no one email policy that applies to all.
 However, there are a few standard things that should usually be included in any company-wide email policy

-Workable suggests the following should be included in all email policies:
+Workable suggests that sections prohibiting each of the following behaviours should be included in all email policies:

 Any form of harassment or bullying over email should be included as a specifically inappropriate use of email in the workplace.

 Lawdonut lists the following as inappropriate use of email in the workplace: